-HED 621 Teaching Human Sexuality 3 credits The sociocultural, psychological, biological, and ethical dimensions of teaching comprehensive sexuality education.
+HED 621 Teaching Human Sexuality 3 credits The socio/cultural, psychological, biological, and ethical dimensions of teaching comprehensive sexuality education.
 Theoretical and practical applications of sexuality education through out the life span will be explored.
+After taking this course, pre-service and in-service teachers will have the knowledge and skills to teach to the health education standards related to sexuality education, including parenting, family planning, abstinence-education, and comprehensive school health.